-- 5.1 The University and the Faculty Association recognize the importance of the University engaging in a planning process to permit the University to fulfill its obligations.
-Such planning shall be undertaken in the spirit of collegiality and with open communication.
-The parties recognize that such planning involves the need for flexibility in the allocation of resources, consistent with fair treatment of academic staff members and the provisions of this collective agreement. - 5.2 Within the context of the planning process, recommendations and decisions regarding the academic offerings of the University shall be made by the bodies charged under The University of Regina Act with these responsibilities. - 5.3 When instituting, developing, reducing, or eliminating programs, the University recognizes the need to institute these changes in accordance with its responsibility to society and in a way that will minimize the disruption to the careers of academic staff members. - 5.4 The University and the Faculty Association recognize that the quality of instruction depends significantly upon the maintenance and development of full-time academic staff to teach credit courses.
-The University is committed to maintaining the quality of instruction at this institution and shall work toward decreasing the proportion of (full-time equivalent) sessional to full-time appointments. - 5.5 When implementing a significant new service or program, department heads, Deans, or the University Librarian shall give due consideration to the staffing complement and the workload associated with its implementation, such that the latter does not exceed a normal workload. - 5.6 Any policies and procedures developed by the University shall be fair, transparent, and consistent with the terms of the collective agreement. - 5.7 The number of academic staff members with Instructor appointments, excluding Instructors in the ESL Program and the Institut français, shall not exceed thirteen per cent (13%) of the number of in-scope members in the faculty category with tenure-track and tenured appointments.
-Before any proposed new Instructor position is advertised, the University shall verify that such an appointment will not result in this limit being exceeded.

-The thirteen per cent (13%) limit excludes an agreed-upon number of academic staff members currently holding Instructor appointments.
-As these Instructors leave employment at the University, the number of Instructors excluded from the thirteen per cent (13%) limit shall be reduced to zero.
+- 5.1 The University and the Faculty Association recognize the importance of the University engaging in a planning process to permit the University to fulfil its obligations.
+Such planning shall be undertaken in the spirit of collegiality and with open communication - 5.1.1 The parties recognize that such planning involves the need for flexibility in the allocation of resources, consistent with fair treatment of academic staff members and the provisions of this collective agreement. - 5.2 Within the context of the planning process, recommendations and decisions regarding the academic offerings of the University shall be made by the bodies charged under The University of Regina Act with these responsibilities. - 5.2.1 Tenured, tenure-track, and term academic staff members have the right to participate in the collegial governance and the academic planning of the institution. - 5.3 When instituting, developing, reducing, or eliminating programs, the University recognizes the need to institute these changes in accordance with its responsibility to society and in a way that will minimize the disruption to the careers of academic staff members. - The University and the Faculty Association recognize that the quality of instruction depends significantly upon the maintenance and development of full-time academic staff to teach credit courses.
+The University is committed to maintaining the quality of instruction at this institution and shall work toward decreasing the proportion of (full-time equivalent) sessional to full-time appointments. - 5.5 When implementing a significant planning initiative, service, or program, department heads or Deans shall give due consideration to the staffing complement and the workload associated with its implementation, such that the latter does not exceed a normal workload. - Any policies and procedures developed by the University shall be fair, transparent, and consistent with the terms of the collective agreement. - 5.7 The number of academic staff members with Instructor appointments, excluding Instructors in the ESL Program and the Institut français, shall not exceed thirteen per cent (13%) of the number of in-scope members in the faculty category with tenure-track and tenured appointments.
+Before any proposed new Instructor position is advertised, the University shall verify that such an appointment will not result in this limit being exceeded. - The thirteen per cent (13%) limit excludes an agreed-upon number of academic staff members currently holding Instructor appointments.
+As these Instructors leave employment at the University, the number of Instructors excluded from the thirteen per cent (13%) limit shall be reduced to zero. - Whenever an academic staff member holding a tenure-track, tenured or multi-year term appointment is absent from the University and it is known that the member will not be returning within the next year, the University shall endeavour to make a term appointment to cover the member's teaching duties.
+Though all candidates will be considered, sessional lecturers holding preference in accordance with Article 13.7 will receive first consideration for these replacement appointments.